feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ```

 This chart will deploy two services: `feature-server` and `transformation-service`.
 Both must have read access to the registry file on cloud storage.
-Both will keep a copy of the registry in their memory and periodically refresh it.
-, so expect some delays in update propagation in exchange for better performance.
+Both will keep a copy of the registry in their memory and periodically refresh it, so expect some delays in update propagation in exchange for better performance.

 #### Load balancing